-The Windows 10 Anniversary update has improved aesthetics and added many features, but it also comes with specific errors and bugs, a common one being unexpected store exception error.
+The Windows 10 Anniversary update has improved aesthetics and added many features, but it also comes with specific errors and bugs, a common one being windows 10 unexpected store exception error.
 Every time this error shows up, your computer will completely freeze and force you to restart it.

 It is also often accompanied by the Blue Screen of Death or BSOD and associated BSOD errors like Critical Process Died.

 In this article, we talk about the Unexpected Store Exception error accompanied by the BSOD in your Windows 10 computer and how you can fix the problem.

 - 2 Conclusion